ThomasCalle/7homas7he7ank-React-Portfolio/README.md

 ## Description.

-The GitHub-Pages launched application showcases Thomas Calle's React portfolio, which contains (6) highlighted projects of his 12-week Full-Stack Developer boot camp experience at the University of Toronto.
+The GitHub-Pages launched application showcases Thomas Calle's React Portfolio, which contains (6) highlighted projects of his 12-week Full-Stack Developer boot camp experience at the University of Toronto.
 The portfolio is designed as a single-page application and demonstrates his proficiency in building modern web applications.

 ## Table of Contents: